mishushakov/dialogflow-inbox/README.md

 ## Setup

-1. Connect a Agent to Dialogflow Gateway Implementation ([here](https://github.com/mishushakov/dialogflow-gateway-docs))
+1. Connect Agents to Dialogflow Gateway implementation ([more here](https://github.com/mishushakov/dialogflow-gateway-docs))
-2. Install a SMTP and IMAP server on your machine, i recommend [docker-mailserver](https://github.com/tomav/docker-mailserver)
+2. Install SMTP and IMAP server on your machine, i recommend [docker-mailserver](https://github.com/tomav/docker-mailserver)
-3. Point a DNS MX record to the SMTP and IMAP server
+3. Point DNS MX record to the SMTP and IMAP server
 4. Create a user, which will recieve E-Mails for your agent
-5. Assign alias: your-google-cloud-project-id@yourdomain.com or @yourdomain.com (if you have multiple Agents) to this user
+5. Assign alias: your-google-cloud-project-id@yourdomain.com or *@yourdomain.com (if you have multiple Agents) to the user

-# Configuration
+## Configuration

 | Environment Variable | Description                       | Value                    |
 |----------------------|-----------------------------------|--------------------------|